AppSurface Search

 Features

-• Command Discovery: Automatically registers classes implementing ICommand from the entry point assembly and dependent modules.
+• Command Discovery: Automatically finds classes implementing ICommand from the entry point assembly and dependent modules, then registers their CliFx 3 generated command descriptors.

 • Hosted Runner: Integrates with the .NET Generic Host to manage service lifecycles during command execution.